Skip to Main Content

 How to get FAIR Plan home insurance

-The process of getting FAIR Plan insurance is different in every state, but is usually straightforward.
-You must be able to prove that you have been denied home insurance from at least two private home insurance companies, but some states may require more denials.
-To be eligible for the FAIR plan, you must not owe any outstanding taxes, and there must not be any penalties, liens or assessments on your property.
+The process of getting FAIR Plan insurance is different in every state, but it is usually straightforward.
+First, and most importantly, you must prove that you have been denied home insurance from at least two private home insurance companies.
+Some states may require more denials.
+To be eligible for the FAIR Plan, you must not owe any outstanding taxes, and there must not be any penalties, liens or assessments on your property.
 Your home must also be in accordance with local building, housing, sanitation or pollution laws.

 States that offer FAIR Plan insurance